 Together my husband’s aunts shared tips about preparing the cabbage to roll the filling in.
 The trick they said was finding good cabbage with big flat leaves.
 The cabbage leaves need to be separated carefully and then the vein or central rib needs to be trimmed with a sharp knife to make the leaves flatter and easier to roll.

-They concluded their tips by suggesting the Galumpki should bake at 350 degrees for about an hour.
+Both concluded their tips by suggesting the Galumpki should bake at 350F for about an hour.
 As an alternate you can slow cook them in an oven turned down low for 4 or 5 hours, especially if you are cooking a large quantity.

 Sharing Memories

 It was a lot of information and seeded some great family discussion.
 My father-in-law remembered eating Galumpki, at his Russian grandmother’s house.
 They called it Halupsi and they ate it often.
 Then he began to talk about growing up in Yonkers.
 You could hear the boyish wonder in his lively voice.
-He had known hard times; growing up during the depression, joining the army and going to Europe during WW2, still there were extraordinary things he had seen and experienced, from bright innovations to a warm ethnic meal and they left an indelible print on his memory he was glad to share.
+He had known hard times; growing up during the depression, joining the army and going to Europe during WWII, still there were extraordinary things he had seen and experienced, from bright innovations to a warm ethnic meal and they left an indelible print on his memory he was glad to share.
 When he focused on that memory it could take him back to another time and to an appreciation for all that was right with the world and the American dream.

 This year it is my oldest son who has been asking for Galumpki.
 He has recently identified in a new way with the Polish line of his heritage.
 Since I had yet to post the recipe in our family cookbook he asked me to make Galumpki with him.
 He wanted to learn how it was done and then share this family recipe with his friends.